 With an increasing number of new organizations submitting data to the Coordinated Assessments Data Exchange (CAX) system, most of whom were not engaged when CAP began in 2011, the need to tighten up CAP processes, improve documentation, and CAP communication became evident.
 One area of focus was improving how StreamNet and PNAMP can leverage their areas of expertise and membership to benefit CAP.
 In 2020 we formalized how the PNAMP Fish Monitoring Work Group (FMWG) can assist developing new HLIs identified by the StreamNet Executive Committee by bringing together the relevant fish and habitat experts, and how the FMWG can also assist the CAP DDT by participating in CAP DDT ad hoc workgroups as needed.
 The other area of focus was to address the need for better documentation and communication.
 In response to this need, the CAP co-leads Jen Bayer and Nancy Leonard, worked with the CAP Core Group that is facilitated by Jen (PNAMP) to update existing descriptive materials and to develop new materials where needed.
-These 2021 products include:
+These 2022 products include:

-- Produced Second and third CAP newsletters in June and December 2021 (view all issues) - Initiated several FMWG task group to receive input and, in some cases recommendations, for specific CAP/StreamNet data related topics - Updated Five-Year Plan for Coordinated Assessments Partnership, adopted by the StreamNet Executive Committee in September 2021.
+- Produced the fourth CAP newsletter in Summer 2022, with the fifth issue planned for Winter 2023 to cover latest update of HCAX and 2023 CAP Workshop (view all issues) - Initiated several FMWG task group to receive input and, in some cases recommendations, for specific CAP/StreamNet data related topics - Updated Five-Year Plan for Coordinated Assessments Partnership, adopted by the StreamNet Executive Committee in November 2022.

 This effort to improve documentation and communication about CAP has also resulted in improved diagrams to describe relationships among groups (see StreamNet CAP webpages).
-These diagrams are also used in presentations such as presentations to CRITFC ITMD, StreamNet committees, and PNAMP Steering Committee (e.g., see Executive Committee meeting documents).
+These diagrams are also used in presentations such as presentations to CRITFC ITMD, StreamNet committees, and PNAMP Steering Committee (e.g., see Executive Committee).

+meeting documents).
 This work also helped inform the StreamNet Vision and Strategic Plan adopted in September 2020 to ensure alignment in how overlap StreamNet-CAP groups and tasks are described (see StreamNet's CAP Process webpage and committees and teams webpages).
-Ongoing work includes implementation of issues discussed during the 2021 QA/QC interviews and plan development, such as reinstating a regular, biennial CAP workshop focused on biologists responsible for the data and the data managers.
+Ongoing work includes implementation of issues discussed during the 2021 QA/QC interviews and plan development, and planning for the 2023 CAP workshop focused on biologists responsible for the data and the data managers.
 Other CAP related work is described in previous sections of this report.